 "My personal favorite in Abu Dhabi is kayaking in the natural mangroves on a two-hour guided tour," says Gretta Beckett, an Abu Dhabi resident.

-These epic water activities make the most of Abu Dhabi's endless sunshine:
+These epic water activities make the most of Abu Dhabi's incredible landscapes and endless sunshine.

 Pretend to be mermaids at a water park